 MY HOMEGROWN CROP OF GARLIC GETS ME TO ALMOST FEBRUARY, and then it’s just not what it used to be.
 You know how it goes—you’ve bought late-winter cloves that start to sprout and just don’t feel as firm or weigh what they did before time took its toll.
-I don’t have a perfect storage spot; considering that I do quite well.
-But this year I’m laying in a supply in the freezer, too, following safe, sane methods—no, you cannot just pack it in oil and refrigerate!
+I don’t have a perfect storage spot; considering that, I do quite well.
+But these days I lay in a supply in the freezer, too, following safe, sane methods—no, you cannot just pack it in oil and refrigerate!
 My tactics for growing, harvesting and enjoying a year of garlic.
 Both softneck and hardneck types are welcome here, by the way—dare I ask which camp you’re in?

 THIS YEAR I’M FREEZING a portion of my harvest, trying a few methods gathered from university extension services and my collection of preserving books.
 Important note:

 Even at below 40 degrees, such as in the refrigerator, you run the risk of harmful bacteria forming after about a week, including spores of Clostridium botulinum, the cause of botulism.
 Oil-packed peeled garlic sold in the market contains a preservative, such as citric acid.
 Achieving safe preservation this way is best left to commercial packers.

 (Ditto with your oil-packed sun- or oven-dried tomatoes—something I shudder when I think I did for many years.
 Better to dry the tomatoes, pack them crisp in airtight bags, then soften a week’s worth at a time in oil before using.
 Herb-infused oils, particularly those with garlic, run the same risk.)